Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 At the western end of the main strip, small hotel style resort, with beach-side bungalows or behind, either pool-side family rooms, honeymoon and deluxe suites or hotel rooms in the compact 3 storey block.
 Restaurant and coffee shop, Head in the Clouds sunset bar, swimming pool, own pier, information centre.

-Ao Kao Beach Bungalows
+Ao Kao Beach Bungalows and Rooms

-More centrally, Monkey Island also has fan cabins from 500bt right by the sea.
 Next door, Rayang Nature comprises more deluxe wooden bungalows (once part of Monkey) from 1,500bt upwards, all of them dotted around the garden by the sea.

-Meanwhile, Joe’s Corner Hostel, up by the road in the centre of Ao Kao, has garden rooms from 1,300bt a night.
-Nearby, Ball Cafe, too has a double room upstairs from its little diner and two additional adjoining rooms down the side, all ensuite, 1,400bt with breakfast.
+Alongside, Ball Cafe, has a double room upstairs from its little diner and two additional adjoining rooms down the side, all ensuite, 1,400bt with breakfast.
+On the lagoon behind, Riverside also offers accommodation at similar prices – it is being full renovated for the new season (23/24).

 Behind Makathanee neart the start of the road leading to Ao Suan Yai Beach, Hanoi House has stylish modern bungalows or rooms in the main building from 1,400bt (cheaper deals possible).
-Next door, AP Guesthouse has motel style rooms n an L-shaped single storey block, slightly cheaper.
+Next door, AP Guesthouse has motel style rooms in an L-shaped single storey block, slightly cheaper.

 Recommended Bungalows on Ao Kao Beach